5 people from Madison high school hospitalized after school discovers vaping device

 “I think they were in the process of somehow encountering those who had vaped in a confined area,” he told WDRB News.

-Gasaway wrote in his letter that the adults fell in after school officials had discovered a vaping device in a classroom near a construction area.
+Gasaway wrote in his letter that the adults fell ill after school officials had discovered a vaping device in a classroom near a construction area.

 “A student was removed from the class and taken to the office and placed into our incident reporting/discipline process,” he wrote.